MessoJ/Data-Automation-Bot/README.md

 # Data Automation Bot

 A Python-based bot that automates data preprocessing and reporting, integrating with APIs and SQL databases.
-This solution has reduced manual effort by 40%.
+This solution has reduces manual effort.

 ## Features